serokell/ariadne/docs/usage-tui.md

     send wallet: (String or Word)? account: (String or Word)* pass: String? policy: InputSelectionPolicy? out: TxOut+

 Since one transaction can have multiple outputs, you have to pass these outputs to the `send` command.
-An output is constructed with `tx-out` command, which takes a receiver's address and an amount of ADA you want to send to this address.
+An output is constructed with the `tx-out` command, which takes a receiver's address and an amount of ADA you want to send to this address.
 There are several ways to specify the amount of
 coins: